Lightning-AI/litdata/README.md

 )
 ```

-Here is a screenshot from the [LAION 400M Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines with 32 CPU each to download 400 million images in only 2 hours.
-You can run this entire Studio to reproduce on your own.
+Here is a screenshot from the [LAION 400 MILLION Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) on the [Lightning.ai](https://lightning.ai/) platform where we used 32 machines with 32 CPU each to download 400 million images in only 2 hours.
+You can run this template yourself [here](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset).

 <div align="center">